What You Need to Know and Do About the LastPass Breach

 Passkeys may soon make password managers like LastPass unnecessary.

-Additionally, passkeys can be used in conjunction with other authentication methods, such as a device password or biometric authentication, to provide an even higher level of security.
-This is known as multi-factor authentication, and it can greatly increase the difficulty for a hacker to gain access to an account.
+Additionally, passkeys can be used with other authentication methods, such as a device password or biometric authentication, to provide an even higher level of security.
+This is known as multi-factor or two-factor authentication, which can greatly increase the difficulty for a hacker to gain access to an account.

 Passkeys may soon make password managers like LastPass unnecessary.
 That will make the web safer, as big platform security breaches like LastPass experienced may become a thing of the past.
-If you run a WordPress or WooCommerce site, you can give yourself and your users the high security and unmatched convenience of passwordless logins with iThemes Pro’s passkey feature.
+If you run a WordPress or WooCommerce site, you can give yourself and your users the high security and unmatched convenience of passwordless logins with Solid Security Pro’s passkey feature